Nutrition for the Different Phases of the Menstrual Cycle

 Important

-• Hormones circulate in the blood and travel all over the body, having an effect on a whole range of different functions, including your ability to train and recover, your metabolism, the fuel sources your body uses, your immune system, your sleep, and much more.
+- Hormones circulate in the blood and travel all over the body, affecting a whole range of different functions, including your ability to train and recover, your metabolism, the fuel sources your body uses, your immune system, your sleep, and much more.

-• Women, or people in general, tend to eat the same food on a regular basis to save time and frustration.
+- Women, or people in general, tend to eat the same food regularly to save time and frustration.
 The different ratios of hormones during the cycle require changes in the diet and different nutritional and detoxification needs.
 Hormone imbalances can be caused by processed foods or inflammatory foods, for example, sugar and alcohol.

-• It is common to feel less motivated and have lower energy levels during the luteal phase.
-Workouts such as yoga and pilates can relax the body and prepare it for higher intensity and strength training workouts during the follicular and ovulation phase.
+- It is common to feel less motivated and have lower energy levels during the luteal phase.
+Workouts such as yoga and pilates can relax the body and prepare it for higher intensity and strength training workouts during the follicular and ovulation phases.

 Sections in the article